Keto Carnitas (Instant Pot or Slow Cooker)

 - They can be easily made into a carnitas bowl!
 Add some lettuce and your favorite toppings, such as salsa or guacamole!

 - Leftover meat can be used as healthy meal prep.

 - Check out these Keto Turkey Burgers for another great dinner!
-Definitely eat these Almond Flour Oatmeal Cookies for dessert.
+Definitely eat these Keto Chocolate Chip Cookies for dessert.

 - This recipe is Whole30 approved, Keto, Paleo, Gluten Free, Dairy Free and Sugar Free!

 How to Make Carnitas in the Slow Cooker